Categorification via blocks of modular representations for sl(n): A graded lift and equivalence to a geometric categorification

 Note that we inserted an artificial shifting by $\{ -(n-r-1) \}$ and $\{ -r \}$ (without which Theorem \ref{theoremb} would not be true as stated).
-Cautis-Koppensteiner (\cite{cautis}) and Cautis-Kamnitzer (\cite{ck16}) use these functors in a more general set-up of categorical loop $\mathfrak{sl}_n$-actions; see Remark \ref{refine} for more details.
+Cautis and Koppensteiner \cite{cautis} and Cautis and Kamnitzer \cite{ck16} use these functors in a more general set-up of categorical loop $\mathfrak{sl}_n$-actions; see Remark \ref{refine} for more details.

 Secondly, we calculate the images of the functors $\fE(-n+2r+1)$ and $\fF(-n+2r+1)$ under the Koszul duality maps from Lemma \ref{Lem:Koszul}: Note that $W$, the Lagrangian correspondence (see Section \ref{statementB}), is the intersection of $T^*{\mathcal{P}_r} \times_{\mathcal{P}_r} \mathcal{P}$ and $T^*{\mathcal{P}_{r+1}} \times_{\mathcal{P}_{r+1}} \mathcal{P}$ inside the ambient space $T^* \mathcal{P}$.
 We have the following maps.